-

 Our practitioners work in police custody and courts to identify anyone who may have a vulnerability and who may benefit from contact with L&D.

-We accept referrals from criminal justice agency staff, health and social care professionals and third sector organisations.
+We accept referrals from criminal justice agencies staff, health and social care professionals and third sector organisations.

 One of our experienced practitioners will assess the person.
-They will consider how best to support you with identified needs and help you to access that support.
+They will consider how best to support them with identified needs and help them to access that support.

 How this service support carers including friends and family